Here's a Soyaki Sauce to make in your Vitamix

 Sometimes you want soy sauce.
 Sometimes you want teriyaki.
 Sometimes you throw them together and call it Soyaki Sauce.

-There are a lot of teriyaki / soy sauce blends out there.
+There are a lot of teriyaki and soy sauce blends out there.
 They’re all delicious.
-But they’re all full of sugar and ingredients I can’t pronounce.

-Try adding some pineapple chunks.
-It could make the sauce completely off the charts.
+Try adding some pineapple chunks instead of dates.
+It would make the sauce completely off the charts.

 This Soyaki Sauce is great in any stir fry.
-I used it in my Stir Fried Quinoa Casserole and a version of it in my all-time favorite, Chinese Chicken Salad.
-It’s also great for sauteing peppers and other vegetables.
+It’s also great for sauteing peppers and other vegetables (like broccoli).

 Sweet, salty and tangy Asian sauce.

-- crushed red chili pepper - a few shakes
+- crushed red chili pepper - a couple shakes

 - Turn blender on low and quickly increase speed.